Statutory Sick Pay (NMT/NC)

 You may be able to get Statutory Sick Pay if you’re an employee and unable to work because of your cancer or another illness.

 You can claim it if you meet both of these conditions:

-You’re unwell for at least four days in a row (including weekends, bank holidays and days that you don’t normally work).
+You’re unwell and off work for at least four days in a row (including weekends, bank holidays and days that you don’t normally work).

-Ask your employer, as they are responsible for making these payments.
+Ask your employer, as they’re responsible for making these payments.
 If you qualify for Statutory Sick Pay, your employer can’t pay you less.

 Occupational or company sick pay

-You may be entitled to this on top of Statutory Sick Pay.
+You may be entitled to occupational or company sick pay on top of Statutory Sick Pay.
 Check your employment contract, or contact your manager or the human resources department at your work to find out.